GustavoHBDuarte/store-sales-estimator/README.md

   <li><font size="3">XGBoost</font></li>
 </ul>

 <h1>7- Machine Learning performance</h1>

 <br>
 <p><font size="3">As the time events are important for modeling sales, the cross-validation step was carried-out taking into account this important feature.
-Thus,cross-validation train-test split was performed considering the date of the observations (rows).
+Thus, cross-validation train-test split was performed considering the date of the observations (rows).
 Test (validation) set had a constant width (6 weeks) starting with later dates compared to training set in which had an earlier variable range  of dates.
 K-fold cross-validation provided replicates that allowed standard deviation calculation of each metric evaluated (Mean Absolute Error - MAE, Mean Absolute Percentage Error - MAPE, Root Mean Squared Error- RMSE).</font></p><br>

 <table border="1">